-When you retain one of our lawyers for your case, they will represent you through all stages of the process and in various capacities.
-One of the first things your lawyer will do is investigate your case and gather evidence to support your right to recovery.
-Because our lawyer has handled personal injury accidents involving speeding collisions, they will know what evidence to pursue, the best way to locate it, and how to preserve it until trial.
+When you retain one of our Houma car accident lawyers for your case, they will represent you through all stages of the process.
+One of the first things they will do is investigate the crash and gather evidence to support your right to recovery.
+Because our attorneys have handled cases involving speeding collisions, they will know what evidence to pursue, the best way to locate it, and how to preserve it until trial.

 Other tasks our lawyer will take care of for you daily include:

 - Determining who is liable for your injuries

 - Responding to phone calls and emails about your case